John-Otago/PhD-Plus/README.md

 ### 6.2 Change How You Work
 - **Deep Work: Rules for Focused Success in a Distracted World** (C Newport, 2016, Grand Central Publishing of Hachette Book Group) || *Also consult his later book *Digital Minimalism* (2019) if you find yourself distracted by social media.*

 - **Getting Things Done (GTD)®: The Art of Stress-free Productivity, updated edition** (D Allen, 2015, Penguin Book) || *GTD is a great method.
 The book is rich and dense; take your time to go through it and try implementing the method.
 You may purchase a copy and consult it from time to time.
-There are also many online resources devoted to GTD.*
+The author has two other books, Ready for Everything and Making It All Work, and parts of them may be helpful.*

 - **Scarcity: Why Having Too Little Means So Much** (S Mullainathan & E Shafir, 2013, Times Books) || *It’s included here again because it has implications on how we work and is relevant to the two books on time/energy management below*.